Master these and you CAN successfully piece anything!

 This easy quilt block pattern is simply strips of fabric sewn together into strip sets.
 These strip sets are, in turn, sub-cut into blocks.

-The technique for this block is used again for both four- and nine-patch quilt blocks.
+The technique for this block is frequently used in the construction of both four- and nine-patch quilt blocks.

 Once you've mastered the sewing test for your seam allowance setting, you're ready for the Rail Fence!